dim37/uno.extensions/doc/Overview/Mvux/Overview.md

 Clicking the button will execute the `Refresh` command on the `FeedView` which will signal the `IFeed` to reload.
 In the case of the weather app it would invoke the `GetCurrentWeather` method of the service again.

 ### eXtended

+MVUX uses a source code generator to generate bindable proxies for each Model.
+Additional bindable proxies are generated for other entities where needed.

+Bindable proxies are used as a bridge that enables immutable entities to work with the data-binding engine.

+Changes in the bindable proxies result in parts of the Model being recreated, rather than changing properties.
+This ensures the Model is immutable, and thus eliminates a large set of potential exceptions and issues related to mutable entities.

 At this point you might be wondering how we're able to data bind to `CurrentWeather.Temperature`, as if it were a property that returns a single value, and then also bind the `CurrentWeather` property to the `Source` property of the `FeedView` to access a much richer set of information about the `IFeed`.
 This is possible because of the bindable proxies that are being generated by the MVUX source code generators.